deirdresm/RayTracer/README.md

 ### One Motivation for Doing This

-Last year, I was sick with COVID (and post-COVID) most of the year.
+In 2020, I was sick with Covid (and long Covid) most of the year.
 During the active phase of the illness, I would sometimes see rooms change what [Platonic solid they were](https://en.wikipedia.org/wiki/Platonic_solid).
 While I was walking, typically. ([This is called Alice in Wonderland Syndrome](https://en.wikipedia.org/wiki/Alice_in_Wonderland_syndrome) and has been associated with both viruses and migraines, and guess what I had both of?)

 Anyhow, I thought it would be interesting to be able to visually model it because it's hard for other people to envision what I experienced, especially when I talk about walls sliding away.
 That was a couple of weeks of some *very* disorienting spacial perceptions.